Skip to main content

 Biography

-Dr. Kirsten Robertson is an Associate Professor of Organizational Behaviour and Human Resources in the School of Business.
+Dr. Kirsten Robertson is a Professor of Organizational Behaviour and Human Resources in the School of Business.
 She holds a PhD in Management and Organization Studies from Simon Fraser University, and was a recipient of the SSHRC Canada Graduate Scholarship for her doctoral research.

 She is an enthusiastic teacher who encourages critical thinking and integrates experiential learning methods into the classroom.
 Two of her experiential learning exercises have been published in Management Teaching Review, one of which won Best Paper in 2016.
 She continues to learn new instructional approaches by attending Professional Development workshops every year and is a Gallup-Certified Strengths Coach.